vergecurrency/verge/RPC.md

 ## Notes

-- Secure messaging is paid-only. `smsgsend` defaults to 31 days retention and accepts either a recipient address or a shared chatkey line in the form `address publickey`.
+- Secure messaging is paid-only. `smsgsend` defaults to 31 days retention and accepts either a recipient address or a shared chatkey line in the form `address-publickey`.
 - Verge does not use SegWit/witness data.
 Some raw transaction and wallet RPC arguments retain old Bitcoin-compatible names such as `iswitness` or `address_type`; use non-witness transaction data.
 - Hidden and deprecated commands are listed because they are registered RPC commands, but they are mainly for compatibility, testing, or advanced operator workflows.